Ross Matiscik

-Ross Matiscik (born September 13, 1996) is an American football long snapper for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Baylor.
+Ross Matiscik (born September 13, 1996) is an American professional football long snapper for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Baylor Bears.

-Early life and high school
+Early life

 Matiscik was born in Youngstown, Ohio.
-He grew up in McKinney, Texas and attended McKinney Boyd High School, where he played baseball and football.
+He grew up in McKinney, Texas, and attended McKinney Boyd High School, where he played baseball and football.
 As a three-year letter winner, Matiscik played offensive line and linebacker, especially excelling as a middle linebacker.
 As a senior, Matiscik was named an all-state linebacker and District 6-6A's Defensive MVP, completing his career with 233 tackles, 12 sacks, 4 interceptions, and a blocked field goal.
 Despite this, he was not recruited by any division one teams coming out of high school.

 College career

 Matiscik was a member of the Baylor Bears for five seasons, redshirting as a true freshman and joining the team as a walk-on.
 During his redshirt year, he was moved to the long snapper position.
 While he was Baylor's primary long snapper for four seasons, Matiscik also served as a reserve linebacker for the Bears.